 Are you looking for an advanced manual with tips and tricks on older models?
 You can find those posts here:

 Diving into the Sony RX10 IV MENU system

-When you switch on your Sony RX10 IV you’ll be asked to enter a date, time and timezone.
-This setting is necessary, as all images captured will have a timestamp, making it easy to find your favorite pictures in the future.
+When you switch on your Sony RX10 IV you’ll be asked to enter a date, time and time zone.
+This setting is necessary, as all images captured will have a timestamp, making it easy to find your favorite pictures.

 We’ll start at page 1 of the camera Icon (camera settings)

 MENU – Red Camera Icon – page 1 (Quality and Image Size settings)